Entries open on January 15, 2021

 - Silver Medal

 These awards limited to 30% of the total samples presented in the competition by category and for the entire competition are issued in line with the jury's appreciation, to those wines which reach a high level of quality and deserving of such awards.
-If, for any given category, fewer than three samples from different entrants are in competition, the corresponding wines will be presented for tasting but no award may be attributed.
-The results will be notified the evening of the Competition.
+The results will be notified during the second week of May 2021.
 Each prize winner will be subsequently notified by letter.
 The IVR issues prize winners with a "Diploma" depending indicating the name of the competition, nature of award, identity of the wine, category in which it was competing, volume declared, as well as the name and address of the holder.
 Symbols representing awards attributed may be applied to the bottle and will be available with the CIVR for prize-winning wines, in line with the volume declared on the registration form, in return for financial participation.
 Any other indication of the award is prohibited.
 The CIVR hereby reserves the exclusive right to inspect commercial use of the awards.
 Unauthorised use, reproduction of the logo, awards and prizes are strictly prohibited.
 Results of the competition will be distributed as widely as possible by all communication means (online, specialist press, gourmet press, etc.).

 Wines are classified in line with the following categories for section 1 :